The Way Through the Woods (McCormack novel): Plot

 For thousands of years, the inhabitants of Foxton have avoided Swallow Woods, but approximately every fifty years a number of people go into the woods and never come out.
 The Doctor realises this is the result of a spatial distortion caused by a crashed spaceship and discovers that a week after the last disappearances the entire area will be destroyed and replaced with a lake.
 He has Rory befriend Emily Bostock shortly before she disappeared in 1917 so he can accompany her into the woods.
 He and Amy will then follow one of three young women who were the last to disappear, approximately a hundred years later, and both groups will activate a homing device on finding the ship so they can get a bearing on its position.
 Unfortunately, when Rory and Emily enter the woods and are taken aboard the spaceship, Rory loses his memory and forgets to activate the device.
 Furthermore, Detective Inspector Gordon Galloway, who is investigating the disappearances of Laura Brown and Vicky Caine, becomes suspicious of the Doctor's behaviour and arrests him.
 With no other option, Amy elects to accompany the third woman, Jess Ashcroft, into the woods.

 Amy and Jess find Vicky alone in a clearing which they keep being led back to whichever way they go.
 A humanoid fox appears and Amy chooses to follow him, which allows Amy and Vicky to head in the opposite direction and emerge from the woods.
 They are unable to convince Galloway of the Doctor's innocence and he insists on organising a search of the woods for Laura.
 Galloway's partner DC Ruby Porter, whose uncle was the only person to disappear in the 1960s, releases the Doctor without authorisation and he realises the ship's pilot is still in the woods.
 The fox, Reyn, takes Amy to an artificial environment resembling a fairy tale castle where they meet Laura, now an elderly woman having lived there with Reyn for over sixty years.
-Reyn reveals his ship has been drawing people to it to try and recharge themselves and he has been trying to lure them to this realm to save them.
+Reyn reveals his ship has been drawing people to it to try to recharge themselves and he has been trying to lure them to this realm to save them.
 If the ship departs now, when it has become interwoven with its surroundings, it will cause the destruction of the area.